 The Azure Marketplace is an online market for buying and selling cloud solutions certified to run on Azure.
 The Azure Marketplace helps connect companies seeking innovative, cloud-based solutions with partners who have developed solutions that are ready to use.

-At Aleson ITC, we offer personalized solutions to businesses such as yours to help you continue to grow.
+At Aleson ITC, we offer personalized solutions to help businesses grow.
 Every day, we strive to ensure our work is of the highest quality.
-That’s why members of our senior team always hold the latest Microsoft certifications and are prepared to provide the services that your company deserves.
-In recognition of our expertise, Microsoft has certified us as Gold Partners.
+That’s why members of our senior team always hold the latest Microsoft certifications and are prepared to provide the services that your company needs.
+In recognition of our expertise, Microsoft has certified us as a Gold Partner.

-Our Mission is the set of tasks we do to ensure our customer’s systems will be as efficient, economic and ecological as possible.
+Our mission is the set of tasks we do to ensure our customer’s systems will be as efficient, economic and ecological as possible.

-To get this objective, we have a team highly trained and specialize.

 Our vision is to be a reference in the sector: To become our customers, business partners, and competitors, see in us a benchmark in our sector, and they trust in our work and professionalism.

-We know that companies demand reliability and efficiency in IT operations, in many cases, IT resources are exposed to problems that can be easily managed by Managed Services.

-In these cases it is where we act with our services: SQL Server Health Check, SQL Server Support, Microsoft Azure and Data Analytics.
+We know that companies demand reliability and efficiency in IT operations.
+In many cases, IT resources are exposed to problems that can be easily managed by managed services, including our SQL Server Health Check, SQL Server Support, Microsoft Azure, and Data Analytics offerings.

-Our type of client are companies from any sector that need help with their IT Systems, and

-usually work with companies with more than 200 workers.

-Our office is located in the Puerto de Sagunto, a town in Valencia.
+We serve companies from any sector that need help with their IT systems, and our office is located in the Puerto de Sagunto, a town in Valencia.

 For more information, press only: